Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Experiments

 \section{Experiments}

-We turn to validate our approach through a series of experiments, examining our spectral recommendations compared to existing heuristics, and analyzing current sampling methods relative to the derived optimal posterior sampler.
+We turn to validate our approach through a series of experiments under multiple degradation settings, examining our spectral recommendations compared to existing heuristics, and analyzing current sampling methods relative to the derived optimal posterior denoiser.